English

 • Challenge: Develop a prosthetic device that is comfortable for long-term wear and resistant to body fluids.

 • Solution: The structural parts of the prosthetic were made using durable, lightweight polypropylene.
-Overmolded with medical-grade silicone, the device offered comfort and flexibility and was hypoallergenic.
+Overmolded with medical-grade silicone, the device provided comfort and flexibility while being hypoallergenic.

-• Outcome: Overmolding with silicone made the prosthetic skin-friendly and improved its durability and patient compliance due to increased comfort.
+• Outcome: Overmolding with silicone made the prosthetic skin-friendly, improving its durability and patient compliance due to increased comfort.

-These case studies showcase the strategic role of material selection in overmolding, emphasizing how it directly contributes to solving design challenges and enhancing product functionality.
+These case studies highlight the strategic importance of material selection in overmolding, demonstrating how it directly contributes to addressing design challenges and enhancing product functionality.
 Each example highlights the importance of understanding the material properties and how they can meet specific industry needs and customer expectations.
 Through these practical applications, manufacturers can see the benefits of thoughtful material integration in their product designs.

 Plastic Injection Molding Material